skyzyx/kubernetes-the-harder-way/docs/05_Installing_Kubernetes_Control_Plane.md

 sudo systemctl start etcd
 ```

-Verify if the service is running:
+Verify that the service is running:

 ```bash
 systemctl status etcd.service